educelab/smgl/README.md

 ## Related Projects
 This library is not meant for everyone.
 Its primary purpose is for building workflows that are instrumented with metadata, but there are many other use cases for dataflow libraries.
-If smeagol doesn't fit your needs, perhaps on of these libraries will:
+If smgl doesn't fit your needs, perhaps on of these libraries will:
 - [RaftLib](https://github.com/RaftLib/RaftLib)
 - [DSPatch](https://github.com/cross-platform/dspatch)